testori/starter-academic/content/home/experience.md

         * Developing the materials and the lesson plan for the class
         * Teaching class of roughly 100 students, MA level

-  - title: Master Thesis Supervisor
+  - title: 'Master Thesis Supervisor'
     company: Vrije Universiteit Amsterdam
     company_url: ''
     location: Amsterdam